TomAs-1226/Ornimetrics-AI/pc_demo/README.md

-# BirdID PC Demo
+# Point-Cloud Identity PC Demo

-This Streamlit app lets you exercise the BirdID pipeline on a PC using uploaded RGB and depth/point-cloud files.
+This Streamlit app wraps the YOLO + point-cloud re-id pipeline so you can test identity creation/matching locally with uploaded RGB and depth/point-cloud files.
+YOLO is only used for detection/class labels; identity is driven by the point-cloud embedding + gallery thresholds.

 ## Setup